Prosocial behavior: In the workplace

+Influences

-Influence of media programming and video games on children
+Media programming and video games on children

 Studies have shown that different types of media programming may evoke prosocial behaviors in children.

 The channels aimed at younger viewers like Nickelodeon and Disney Channel had significantly more acts of altruism than the general-audience demographic channels like A&E and or TNT, according to one large-scale study.
 This study examined the programming of 18 different channels, including more than 2,000 entertainment shows, during a randomly selected week on television.
 The study revealed that nearly three quarters (73 percent) of programs contained at least one act of altruism and on average viewers saw around three acts of altruism an hour.
 Around one-third of those behaviors were explicitly rewarded in the plot, potentially sending the message that these acts of prosocial behavior can come with positive consequences.

 Another study on the topic was conducted by University at Buffalo, Iowa State University and University of Minnesota professors.
 They studied children for two years for the purpose of investigating the role of media exposure on prosocial behavior for young boys and girls.
 The study concluded that media exposure could possibly predict outcomes related to prosocial behavior.